poiyomi/PoiyomiDocs/docs/special-fx/emission.md

 Emission is a function that allows adding brightness directly to the base color of a mesh.
 It can be used to add highlights, or to add a glow effect to a mesh.

-There are 4 identical emission sections, each with their own unique options.
+There are 4 Emission Slots total, each with their own unique options.
 They are independent of each other.
 Emissions are always added with one another when overlapping.

-## Replace Base Color
+## Emission Mask

-- `Type`: **Checkbox**
+- `Type`: **Data** Texture (sRGB **OFF**)

-If enabled, the base color of the mesh will be replaced with the emission color (calculated from the combined strength of all the emission sections with Replace Base Color enabled).
-This means that the mesh, in areas with intense emission, will take on the color of the emission.
+Mask texture that defines where to place the emission effect.
+Black areas will not be affected by the emission, while white areas will be fully affected by the emission.

 ## Emission Color